-Sugar alternatives include: natural and artificial sweeteners and sugar alcohols.
+Sugar alternatives include natural and artificial sweeteners and sugar alcohols.
 Natural sweeteners are derived from plants or fruit.
 Artificial sweeteners are generally made by combining several chemicals.
 The sugar alcohols are made through a process called hydrogenating, except for erythritol which is fermented.

-There are so many options for sugar alternative today.
+There are so many options for sugar alternatives today.
 Everyone is touting their alternative as the best.
 Knowing which is best can be difficult.
 Here we will discuss the good and the bad of some sweetener options.

 Monk fruit, also known as Luo Han Guo, is a small, green gourd from Asia, primarily China and Thailand.
 The melon is named after the monks that began cultivating the fruit in the 13th century.
 The monk fruit has been termed the “longevity fruit” or “The Immortals’ Fruit” because of its high antioxidant levels.
 For centuries, monk fruit has been used in healing.
 It was primarily used in respiratory remedies such as coughs and sore throats.

-Monk Fruit is 250 to 300 times sweeter than sugar with no calories and no effect on blood sugar!
+Monk fruit extract is 250 to 300 times sweeter than sugar with no calories and no effect on blood sugar!
 The fruit is sweet not from natural sugar, but from the antioxidants it contains.
 Once it is harvested, the sweetness is quickly extracted and processed into liquid, granule, and powdered forms for distribution.

 Monk Fruit has many benefits, including: